+Before that, we review and introduce notions on homology classes and orientations of PL or smooth manifolds.

+A {\it PID} means a so-called {\it principal ideal domain} having the unique identity element $1$ different from the zero element $0$.
+A closed and connected PL or smooth manifold $X$ is known to be orientable if $H_{\dim X}(X;A)$ is isomorphic to $A$ for any PID.

+If a PL or smooth manifold $X$ is orientable and oriented, then each simplex of degree $\dim X$ is oriented in a canonical way.
+For the oriented manifold $X$, the sum of all these oriented simplices is taken (in the chain complex whose coefficient ring is $A$).
+If the manifold $X$ is also closed and connected, then the homology class the sum represents is said to be the {\it fundamental class} of the (oriented) manifold $X$.
+For a PL (smooth) manifold $X$, a class $c \in H_k(X;A)$ is {\it represented} by a PL (resp. smooth) closed submanifold $Y \subset {\rm Int}\ X \subset X$ with no boundary which is also orientable if the value of the homomorphism induced canonically from the inclusion $i:Y \rightarrow X$ at the sum of suitable fundamental classes of all connected components of $Y$ is $c$.

+Note that if any element $a$ of $A$ $a+a$ is zero, then we do not need orientations in the argument.

+For related systematic topological theory on polyhedra and simplicical complexes and more general theory on algebraic topology, see \cite{hatcher} for example.

-As an extension of Fact \ref{fact:3} and a generalization in \cite{kitazawa3}, in which inverse images of regular values have only differentiable structures and more precise structures are not considered, we can show the following. \begin{Thm} Let $m>n$ be positive integers and let $M$ be a closed manifold.
-Let $R$ be a principle ideal domain and $A$ be a module over $R$.
-Let $W_q$ be a polyhedron of dimension $n$.
+As an extension of Fact \ref{fact:3}, we can show the following result. \cite{kitazawa3} concentrate on cases where preimages of regular values have only differentiable structures and no further structures. \begin{Thm} Let $m>n$ be positive integers and let $M$ be a closed and smooth manifold.
+Let $R$ be a PID and $A$ be a module over $R$.
+Let $W_q$ be an $n$-dimensional polyhedron.
 Let $\tau \in H^{m-n}(M;A)$.
-Let $f_q:M \rightarrow W_q$ be a pseudo quotient map.
-In addition, assume that the following hold. \begin{enumerate} \item If there exists an element $a$ of $A$ satisfying $2a \neq 0$, then $M$ and $W_q$ are oriented. \item There exists a regular value such that the inverse image includes a connected component such that the pull-back of $\tau$ does not vanish. \end{enumerate} Thus the homology group $H_n(W_q;A)$ is not zero. \end{Thm} \begin{proof}
+Let $f_q:M \rightarrow W_q$ be a pseudo quotient map of a class $\mathcal{C}$.
+Assume that there exists a connected component of the preimage of a regular value where the pull-back of $\tau$ does not vanish.
+In addition, assume the following two conditions in the case there exists an element $a$ of $A$ satisfying $2a \neq 0$. \begin{enumerate} \item $M$ is oriented. \item For a triangulation giving $W_q$ the structure of the polyhedron in this situation, all simplices of degree $n$ in $W_q$ can be oriented satisfying the following conditions. \begin{enumerate} \item For each triangulable smooth map $f_{M,p}:M_p \rightarrow N_p$ in Definition \ref{def:2}, $M_p$ is taken as a closed, connected and oriented manifold and $N_p$ is taken as a connected and oriented manifold with no boundary.
+All simplices of degree $n$ in $W_{f_{M,p}}$ are oriented canonically by the map $\bar{f_{M,p}}:W_{f_{M,p}} \rightarrow N_p$. \item Furthermore, we can take these maps and the oriented manifolds of the domains and the targets so that they restore the orientations of $M$ and all simplices of $W_q$ of degree $n$ via suitable diffeomorphisms ${\Phi}_p$ and PL homeomorphisms ${\phi}_{p^{\prime}}$ in Definition \ref{def:2}. \end{enumerate} \end{enumerate} Then, the homology group $H_n(W_q;A)$ is not zero. \end{Thm} \begin{proof}

-The proof is essentially similar to the proofs of original theorems performed in \cite{hiratukasaeki}, \cite{hiratukasaeki2} and \cite{kitazawa3}.
-We are enough to construct a non-trivial top-dimensional cycle.
+The proof is essentially due to the proofs of original theorems in \cite{hiratukasaeki}, \cite{hiratukasaeki2} and \cite{kitazawa3}.
+Let us construct a non-trivial top-dimensional cycle.